 Heating / cooling

 Wearing shoe inserts

 Wearing a neck brace

 Classical pain killers

 Running (even with expensive running shoes the symptoms worsened)

-I have not done the special diagnostics which is suggested on this website and by other patients yet.
-Also I haven’t seen the specialists who are recommended.
-This includes diagnostic imaging like Sandberg x-rays, functional CT and MRI and various alternative therapies.
+I have not yet done the special diagnostics which is suggested on this website and by other patients.
+Also, I haven’t seen the specialists who are recommended.
+This includes diagnostic imaging like Sandberg, functional CT scan, Upright MRI and various alternative therapies.
 Recently, I ‘ve found a doctor in my area that offers the micronutrient therapy by Kuklinski.
-I feel a little more energy since taking the vitamines.
-In the end we need a combination of several therapies.
-As complex as the disease, as complex is the therapy.
+I feel a little more energy since taking the vitamins.
+In the end we need a combination of several therapies – as complex as the disease is, as complex is the therapy.

-The typical whiplash after a car accidentdid not happen to me.
-I only remember a bad fall from my bicycle upside down with about 10 years and several smaller falls on tailbone and spine (slip on ice for example).
-I also suspect a genetic inheritance because both of my parents are struggling with cervical problems.
+The typical whiplash after a car accident did not happen to me.
+I only remember a bad fall from my bicycle upside down when I was about 10 years old, and several smaller falls on tailbone and spine (slip on ice, for example).
+I also suspect a genetic inheritance, because both of my parents are struggling with cervical problems.

 Furthermore, my basic condition and my life style in the past have not been helpful: rapid growth, thin body, weak muscles, pectus excavatum since childhood, a lot of sitting in non-ergonomic seats and sleeping on wrong mattresses, little to no sports.